 Radon is a naturally occurring, invisible, odorless gas that comes from deposits of uranium in soil, rock and water.
 Prolonged exposure to elevated levels of radon can be harmful when found in homes.

-District residents can obtain a free radon test kit by calling the radon hotline at (202) 535-2302 or by submitting a free radon test kit request online form.
+District residents can obtain a free radon test kit by calling the radon hotline at (202) 535-2302 or by submitting request a free radon test kit.

 Answers to Common Questions: